Tutankhamun: Family

+Parentage

+Tutankhamun and Ankhesenamun with two anonymous children (below), who are either their offspring or the representation of the King and the Queen themselves.

 Tutankhamun was born in the reign of Akhenaten, during the Amarna Period of the late Eighteenth Dynasty of Egypt.
 His original name was Tutankhaten or Tutankhuaten, meaning "living image of Aten", (Note: Tutankhaten was believed to mean "Living-image-of-Aten" as far back as 1877; however, not all Egyptologists agree with this interpretation.
 English Egyptologist Battiscombe Gunn believed that the older interpretation did not fit with Akhenaten's theology.
 Gunn believed that such a name would have been blasphemous.
 He saw tut as a verb and not a noun and gave his translation in 1926 as The-life-of-Aten-is-pleasing.
 Professor Gerhard Fecht also believed the word tut was a verb.
 He noted that Akhenaten used tit as a word for 'image', not tut.
 Fecht translated the verb tut as "To be perfect/complete".
 Using Aten as the subject, Fecht's full translation was "One-perfect-of-life-is-Aten".
 The Hermopolis Block (two carved block fragments discovered in Ashmunein) has a unique spelling of the first nomen written as Tutankhuaten; it uses ankh as a verb, which does support the older translation of Living-image-of-Aten.) reflecting the shift in ancient Egyptian religion known as Atenism which characterized Akhenaten's reign.

-His parentage is debated as they are not attested in surviving inscriptions.
+His parentage is debated as it is not attested in surviving inscriptions.
 He was certainly a prince, as a fragmentary inscription from Hermopolis refers to "Tutankhuaten" as a "king's son".
-He is generally thought to have been the son of Akhenaten or his successor Smenkhkare.
+He is generally thought to have been the son of Akhenaten or his co-ruler/successor Smenkhkare.
 Inscriptions from Tutankhamun's reign treat him as a son of Akhenaten's father, Amenhotep III, but that is only possible if Akhenaten's 17-year reign included a long co-regency with his father, a possibility that many Egyptologists once supported but is now being abandoned.
 His mother has been variously suggested to be Akhenaten's chief wife Nefertiti, Amenhotep III's daughter Beketaten, or Akhenaten's daughters Meritaten (Note: His parents are suggested to be Meritaten and her known husband Smenkhkare based on a re-examination of a box lid and coronation tunic found in his tomb.) or Meketaten.
 (Note: Meketaten's candidacy is based on a relief from the Royal Tomb at Amarna which depicts a child in the arms of a nurse outside a chamber in which Meketaten is being mourned by her parents and siblings, which has been interpreted to indicate she died in childbirth.
 This possibility has been deemed unlikely given that she was about 10 years old at the time of her death.)
 Tutankhamun was wet nursed by a woman named Maia, known from her tomb at Saqqara.